-With a total displacement of 280t, the vessel can carry up to 140t of loads such as three T-72 main battle tanks or one T-72 main battle tank (or BTR-80 / BTR-82A) armoured personnel carrier and 90 troops, or five BTR-80 / BTR-82A troop carriers and 50 troops.
+With a total displacement of 280t, the vessel can carry up to 140t of loads, such as three T-72 main battle tanks or one T-72 main battle tank (or BTR-80 / BTR-82A) armoured personnel carrier and 90 troops, or five BTR-80 / BTR-82A troop carriers and 50 troops.
 A ramp on the bow allows loading / unloading of supplies and equipment.

 The ship is operated by a crew of seven from the navigation bridge, placed at the rear portion.
-The square windows on front and sides of the bridge provide a clear view of the horizon.
+The square windows on the front and sides of the bridge provide a clear view of the horizon.

 The landing craft is armed with two Vladimirov KPV 14.5mm marine pedestal machine guns (14.5mm MTPU-1) to defeat lightly armoured targets on land, air and sea.

-Equipments aboard the Project 21820 landing craft include marine radar mast, navigation systems, radio equipment, antennas, lighting systems, and communications systems.
+Equipment on board the vessel includes marine radar mast, navigation systems, radio equipment, antennas, and lighting and communications systems.

 The Project 21820-class is powered by two М507А-2D diesel engines, rated at 9,000hp each.
 The water jet propellers with ventilation deliver high efficiency, high-speed capabilities.